Codecademy/docs/content/css/concepts/visibility/visibility.md

 ---
-Title: 'Visibility'
+Title: "Visibility"
-Description: 'The visibility property shows or hides an element.
-If the element is hidden, it will still take up space within the page. css visibility: ;  The visibility property has three values. - visible: Shows the element. - hidden: Hides the element.'
+Description: "The visibility property shows or hides an element.
+If the element is hidden, it will still take up space within the page. css visibility: ;  The visibility property has three values. - visible: Shows the element. - hidden: Hides the element."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Visibility'
+  - "Visibility"
-  - 'Tables'
+  - "Tables"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 The visibility property shows or hides an element.
 If the element is hidden, it will still take up space within the page.